Hedge dead trees

 How often should I prune my hedge?

-Most hedges should be pruned 1-2 times per year to maintain their shape and encourage healthy new growth.
+Most hedges need to be pruned 1-2 times per year to maintain their shape and density.
+The best time to prune is in late winter or early spring before new growth appears.

 Connect with certified professionals in your area